Goshen Theater History

 - 2016 GTI offers limited programming (mostly movies and special events)

 - 2017 GTI launches Phase 1 of the Next Act Fundraising Campaign

 Photo credits: Goshen Historical Society

 At 7:30 p.m., the doors opened and 11 ushers escorted delighted ticket holders into the lavish theater which featured green and ivory decor with gold leaf trim, red oak and mahogany.
 Governor Hanly gave the welcoming address and Richard Mansfield, a famous actor of the time, officially dedicated the Jefferson Theater.

-At 7:30 p.m., doors opened and 11 ushers escorted delighted ticket-holders into the lavish theater which featured green and ivory decor with gold leaf trim, red oak, and mahogany.
-Governor Hanly gave the welcoming address from his box seat on the auditorium’s south side.
-The Goshen News-Times reported that in his speech, the Governor noted that “Indiana has many splendid cities, many splendid communities and many splendid buildings, but no city the size of Goshen has so splendid a playhouse.”
+The Goshen News-Times reported that the governor noted in his speech, “Indiana has many splendid cities, many splendid communities and many splendid buildings, but no city the size of Goshen have so splendid a playhouse.”

 On December 18, 1906, tragedy struck the magnificent Jefferson Theater.
 A fire began in the basement of the Stiver and Smith Furniture Store, located next door.
 Despite the best efforts of local fire departments, the flames eventually consumed the building.
 The next day, residents learned that the Jefferson had been completely destroyed.